No, you fuck off.

 Still, who gives a monkeys.
 The good guys are winning!

-So level at the whistle.
-We head for the bar, but the small room means getting a drink will take a while, so a couple of us head out to get a pie and a cup of splosh from the tea hut instead.
+With the Cans still ahead at the whistle we head for the bar, but the small room means getting a drink will take a while, so a couple of us head out to get a pie and a cup of splosh from the tea hut instead.
 Sadly, by the time we get to the counter, all the hot stuff is gone.
 Denied!
-I make do with the splosh and a twix and we head round to a spot behind the other goal to wait for the game to restart.
+I make do with the splosh and a twix and dream of Scotch Pies we head round to a spot behind the other goal to wait for the game to restart.

 The second 45 is much like the first as the hosts are largely in charge, but just can't quite force a second killer goal.
 Meanwhile, Dukey is mainly enjoying the fact he can smoke as much as he damn well pleases during the game, something he won't be able to do starting next week!
 Mr Fraser up top has a better second half and has another couple of decent chances, the best being a fabulous take down of a dropping ball in the box, then lifting it over the advancing keeper.
 Sadly for him it fails to carry into the gaping net and a defender recovers to clear.